About the team

 Kristin has worked with many community-based nonprofit organizations and small-scale farms through her research, teaching, and consulting.
 These include the New York City-wide Farm School NYC; Corbin Hill Food Project; Brooklyn Grange rooftop farms in Queens and Manhattan; La Finca del Sur in the South Bronx; EcoStation:NY, BK Farmyards, and Hattie Carthan Community Garden in Brooklyn; and Harlem Grown in Manhattan, as well as the national Food Chain Workers Alliance and HEAL Food Alliance.
 She has led and collaborated on curriculum design at several institutions of higher education, including for a first-of-its-kind associate in science degree program in Food Studies at Hostos Community College (a part of the City University of New York and located in the South Bronx).

 As a part of her support for community-driven change, she has led participatory evaluation processes for food and environmental organizations, including Farm School NYC; East New York Farms!; and Soul Fire Farm in upstate New York, where she served on the founding Board of Directors of Soul Fire Farm Institute from 2015-2020.
-She has served on the Board of Directors of the Levitt Foundation since 2014.
+She has served on the Board of Directors of the Levitt Foundation since 2014, and is currently Board President.

 Kristin holds a Ph.D. in Geography and M.S. in International Agricultural Development from the University of California, Davis, and bachelor’s degrees in International Soil and Crop Sciences and French Language and Literature from Colorado State University.
 She has lived and worked on numerous farms in the United States and Europe.